Get your prepayment meter replaced with a normal meter

 You could be offered a smart meter, but you can have an old-style ‘dumb’ meter if you prefer.

-Even if you're in debt, your supplier has to replace your prepayment meter if you:
+Even if you're in debt, your supplier can replace your prepayment meter if your personal circumstances mean it’s not practical or safe for you to use it.

-Your supplier can’t charge you to replace your meter if any of these apply.
-They also can’t ask you for a deposit, as this would count as a charge.
+Your supplier shouldn’t charge you to replace your prepayment meter if it’s not safe or practical for you to use it.
+They also shouldn’t ask you for a deposit, as this would count as a charge.

 Also ask to be put on your supplier’s priority services register.
 This will give you extra help with your energy supply.